Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +30000

-- The Wolf Pack were +35000 to win the national championship at the beginning of the season, and have now improved to +30000, which is the 58th-biggest change in the country.
+- Bookmakers have moved the Wolfpack's national championship odds up from +35000 at the beginning of the season to +30000.
+Among all teams in college basketball, that is the 58th-biggest change.

 - Based on its moneyline odds, NC State has a 0.3% chance of winning the national championship.